chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

     - Touches primarily on the need to model behaviours in a rich way, and some techniques we use to do that.
     - Compares to the more tranactional script approach.

+### Justification for domain modeling

+- *Tactical* modeling is generally more complex than *strategic* modeling.
+- Using the DDD tactical patterns (Aggregates, Services, Value Objects, Events, etc) will require:
+  - more careful thought
+  - greater investment

+#### Criteria for justifying investment into tactical modeling

+- The **core domain** is an unknown and complex area.
+- The team is best protected against a disastrous failure if using the right tactics.
+-